httpyavi/gotchew-via/README.md

-# SIT Website (My Version)

-This is my personal version of the **School of Information and Technology (SIT)** website.
-I built it using **HTML, CSS, and JavaScript** as part of my ITD101L Final Project to practice front-end web development and apply my own design and layout ideas.
+# GotChew - Pet Things E-Commerce

+**GotChew** is a personal e-commerce project where I built a website for **pet products** using **HTML, CSS, and JavaScript**.
+This project was created to practice web development and design a functional online store interface with a pet-friendly theme.

 ## 🌟 Features
-- Custom design inspired by the SIT website
-- Responsive layout for different screen sizes
-- Organized structure with images, videos, and other resources
+- Browse pet products with images, prices, and descriptions
+- Add items to a shopping cart
+- Interactive UI elements (buttons, modals, etc.)
+- Responsive design for desktop and mobile

 ## 🛠️ Built With
 - **HTML5**